opencellsoft/rest-maven-plugin/README.md

 # rest-maven-plugin

-plugin for uploading a script instance from java file
+Welcome to the rest-maven-plugin plugin for Apache Maven 3.

+This plugin is meant to provide an easy way to convert java files to script instance json format and deploy it into opencell via REST URL.